cdlc01/Housing_Analysis/README.md

 ## Repository Structure

 ```
 ├── README.md                                         <- The top-level README for reviewers of this project
-├── Powerpoint_film_analysis.pdf                 <- PDF version of project presentation
+├── Phase2 Project.pdf                                <- PDF version of project presentation
-|   ├── Microsoft_Film_Industry_Analysis.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── Real Estate Recommendations Analysis.ipynb        <- Narrative documentation of analysis in Jupyter notebook
-|       ├── data                                 <- Both sourced externally and generated from code
+├── data                                              <- Both sourced externally and generated from code
 └── images                                            <- Both sourced externally and generated from code
 ```